Written by Susan Keogh

 Pipe Work and Storage Tanks:

-• Overflow pipes or vents should be protected by a suitable mesh to prevent small
+- Overflow pipes or vents should be protected by a suitable mesh to prevent smallanimals entering the tank/chamber.

-• A schedule should be put in place for regular checking and maintenance of pipe
+- A schedule should be put in place for regular checking and maintenance of pipework and storage tanks.

 Water Quality Testing